-Audubon Park (ZIP code 32803) is one of Orlando's most charming and walkable neighborhoods.
+Audubon Park (ZIP code 32803) is one of my favorite neighborhoods to show buyers, and I think that says a lot about what this place has to offer.
 Located just east of Downtown Orlando and near the border of Winter Park, Audubon Park is known for its tree lined streets, bungalow style homes, local restaurants, East End Market, Corrine Drive, and a lifestyle that feels more neighborhood than suburb.

-Buyers love Audubon Park because it offers character, community, and convenience.
-You are close to Downtown Orlando, Winter Park, Baldwin Park, Colonialtown, and the major highways that connect the rest of Central Florida.
-But when you are home, it feels like a completely different pace.
+I love bringing buyers here because the reaction is always the same.
+You're close to Downtown Orlando, Winter Park, Baldwin Park, Colonialtown, and the major highways that connect the rest of Central Florida.
+But when you're home, it feels like a completely different world.

-Audubon Park is not a master planned community.
-It is an established Orlando neighborhood with older homes, renovated properties, infill construction, mature trees, and a local feel that is hard to find in newer developments.
+Audubon Park isn't a master planned community.
+It's an established Orlando neighborhood with older homes, renovated properties, infill construction, mature trees, and a local feel that's hard to find in newer developments.
 People who live here tend to stay because the neighborhood has something special that goes beyond square footage and floor plans.

 Why Buyers Love Audubon Park

 Audubon Park attracts buyers who want a neighborhood with personality.
 The homes have character.
 The streets are walkable.
-The restaurants and shops along Corrine Drive give the area a local, community driven feel that most Orlando neighborhoods simply do not have.
+The restaurants and shops along Corrine Drive give the area a local, community driven feel that most Orlando neighborhoods simply don't have.

 Buyers also love that Audubon Park is close to everything without feeling like a busy urban area.
 You can walk to dinner, grab coffee on Corrine Drive, visit East End Market on the weekend, and still be home in minutes.
-That combination of access and calm is what makes Audubon Park so appealing.
+That combination of access and calm is what makes this place so special.

 Audubon Park Market Trends

-Audubon Park is a limited inventory market.
-Because the neighborhood is established and not growing outward, homes do not come on the market as frequently as they do in newer communities.
-When desirable properties do become available, they tend to attract strong interest from buyers who have been watching the area.
+Audubon Park is a limited inventory market, and that's something I make sure every buyer understands upfront.
+Because the neighborhood is established and not growing outward, homes don't come on the market as frequently as they do in newer communities.
+When desirable properties do become available, they tend to attract strong interest from buyers who've been watching the area.

 Audubon Park Market Snapshot